SpikeDynamics/Spiketon-Actuators/README.md

 - SPDX: `CERN-OHL-P-2.0`
 - See `LICENSE` for full terms and attribution requirements.
-- You may use, modify, and commercialize derivatives—credit appreciated.
+- You may use, modify, and commercialize derivatives credit appreciated.

 ---